-Our MissionOur ReportsOur Advisory CommitteesAdvisory CouncilAnnual Report Advisory CommitteeSenior Report Advisory CommitteeHealth of Women and Children Report Advisory CommitteeHealth of Those Who Have Served Report Advisory Committee
+Our MissionOur ReportsOur Advisory CommitteesAdvisory CouncilAnnual Report Advisory CommitteeSenior Report Advisory CommitteeHealth of Women and Children Report Advisory CommitteeHealth of Those Who Have Served Report Advisory CommitteeHealth Disparities Report Advisory Committee

-America’s Health Rankings also prepares a national report on active duty and veteran U.S. service members in partnership with the Military Officers Association of America.
-The Health of Those Who Have Served, first released in November 2016, explores the differences in health and health-related measures between those now serving or who have served in the military and the civilian population.
-These reports also highlight disparities among those who have served, including differences by age, gender, race/ethnicity, education and income.
+America’s Health Rankings also prepares a national report on active duty and veteran U.S. service members.
+The Health of Those Who Have Served, first released in November 2016, explores the differences in health and health-related measures between those who are serving or who have served in the military and the civilian population.
+All four reports allow users to look at disparities in health by race and ethnicity, gender, age, education and income for many measures.

 In 2021, America’s Health Rankings released the Health Disparities Report.
 This report provides a comprehensive portrait of the breadth, depth and persistence of health disparities across the nation to provide objective data to inform action for advancing health equity.
 Building on over 30 years of data and reporting from America’s Health Rankings, this report provides objective data documenting the constant and changing contours of disparities for the nation, all 50 states and the District of Columbia by gender, geography, educational attainment and race and ethnicity.

 In addition, America’s Health Rankings has published issue briefs and spotlights on special topics such as the Preparing for Health Care Costs in Retirement: An America’s Health Rankings Issue Brief, Spotlight: Impact of Unhealthy Behaviors and Spotlight: Prevention.